-Problem Possible Cause Possible Solution Terminal will not turn on Battery not connected properly Check battery is correctly installed Battery not charged Connect AC/DC adapter to charge the battery Cannot get SIM card to lock into position SIM is not correctly oriented for insertion Ensure the SIM is pressed firmly into the SIM slot Ensure the SIM is oriented as shown in the Setup section The Web UI will not connect to the terminal No interface connection between the terminal and computer Ensure there is a WLAN or Ethernet connection between the terminal and computer, see page 11.
-Your computer is configured with a Static IP address in the wrong subnet.
-Default UT IP address is: 192.168.128.100 Check the IP configuration settings on your computer.
-Enable DHCP or use a Static IP address in the same subnet as the UT Local IP address.
-Default UT IP address is 192.168.128.100 UT has unknown IP address and DHCP is turned off.
-Power up the unit with the SIM card removed and it will turn on DHCP.
-Terminal is connected to the BGAN network, but cannot Network temporarily not available Retry again.
-If problem persists, contact your Service Provider. obtain the requested Quality of Service User tried to set up a 256 Kbps streaming connection.
-256Kbps streaming is only supported when the 9211 or 9202M is operating as Class 10 and the "look angle" to the satellite is greater than 45 degrees.
-Terminal does not obtain a GPS fix Terminal's location limits visibility of 3 or more GPS satellites.
-Move the terminal to a location where there are fewer obstructions such as trees or tall buildings, so that there is a clear view of the sky.
+Problem Possible Cause Possible Solution Terminal will not turn on Battery not connected properly Check battery is correctly installed Battery not charged Connect AC/DC converter to charge the battery Cannot get SIM card to lock into position SIM is not correctly oriented for insertion Ensure the SIM is pressed firmly into the SIM slot Ensure the SIM is oriented as shown in the Setup section The BGAN LaunchPad or web UI will not connect to the terminal No interface connection between the terminal and computer Ensure there is a WLAN or Ethernet connection between the terminal and computer, see page 8.
+Your computer is configured with a static IP address in the wrong subnet.
+Default UT IP address is: 192.168.128.100 Check the IP configuration settings on your computer. address is.
+172.100.120.100 Enable DHCP or use a static IP address in the same subnet as the UT local IP address.
+Default UT IP address is: 192.168.128.100 Terminal will not accept incoming ISDN calls The MSN programmed into the ISDN device does not match the MSN programmed into the terminal Ensure the appropriate MSN is programmed into the ISDN device.
+Ensure the appropriate MSN is programmed into the terminal; see the " Telephony" section on page 47.